Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 For example, if a self-operated pressure reducing valve is used to controlling downstream pressure, natural gas medium, the set pressure is 1 bar.
 So we put the control line at the regulator outlet connect to the downstream pipeline, to measuring the process pressure and respond to the diaphragm.

 The process medium flows through the valve between the seat and plug by the arrow direction, the downstream pressure P2 is transmitted over the actuator chamber and the control line to the operating diaphragm where it is converted into a positioning force.
 Then this force act the valve plug depending on the force of the setpoint springs.

 When the downstream pressure P2 increases, the force P2 acts on the diaphragm also increases.
 At this time, the force on the diaphragm is greater than the force of the set spring, so that the valve plug moves toward the closed position, the opening of the valve decreases, and P2 decreases until the force on the diaphragm is balanced with the spring force.
 So that P2 is reduced to the set value.
 In the same way, when the pressure P2 after the valve decreases, the action direction is opposite to the above direction

 What is a self-contained pressure regulator?

-A self-contained pressure regulator as the name suggests does not need external signal or power but the process medium energy to drive itself to open or close regulator.
+A self-contained pressure regulator as the name suggests does not need an external signal or power but the process medium energy to drive itself to open or close the regulator.

 Our headquarters STONE Valve in Taiwan has over 30 years of experience in manufacturing industrial valves, and our R&D factory-THINKTANK has been provided OEM service for over 42 brands.
 Your project of the ball valve will take a professional quote and technical support.